-The counseling staff in the Student Services Success Center helps students adjust to college life.
+The counseling staff at Westmoreland helps students adjust to college life.
 Counselors are available to provide assistance with academic or personal difficulties which may hinder students' educational progress.
 Among the most common reasons students seek counseling are:

 - academic advising and planning

 - assistance in transferring to a four-year college or university

-- · career information and planning
+- career information and planning

 - services for students with disabilities

 - personal concerns

 - probation counseling

-Counseling at WCCC is confidential and free.
+Counseling is confidential and free.